 Safety should be your number one priority.
 Don’t smoke, drink alcoholic beverages, or wear a necktie while working on the car.
 Watch out for hot objects, sharp instruments, hazardous materials and other potential safety hazards in and around your workspace.

 Don’t work with a Philips when the job calls for a flat.
 Substituting tools can compromise your safety or your vehicle’s performance.

-- Place vehicle in park.
-Set the emergency brake.
+- Place your vehicle in park and set the emergency brake.